Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Existence of the Eigenfunctions

-All the previous theorems of this section requires information about the eigenfunction.
-Now we present existence result that one can check by using only the potential (via $\mathscr{L}^n_{f}$) and some estimates on the maximal eigenvalue.
+All the previous theorems of this section required informations about the eigenfunction.
+Now we present an existence result that one can check by using only the potential (via $\mathscr{L}^n_{f}$) and some estimates on the maximal eigenvalue.
+We remark that a similar approach can be found in \cite{Denker-Kifer-Stadlbauer-2008} in the setting of random shift spaces with countable alphabets.
+In there, it was shown that the limes inferior defines a random eigenfunction.

 \begin{theorem} Let $f$ be a continuous potential and $\lambda_f$ the eigenvalue of $\mathscr{L}^*_f$ provided by Proposition \ref{prop-limite-pressao}.
 If